 When done right, market intelligence goes deep enough that you can confidently make decisions.
 It can’t be a cursory Google search or a water-cooler conversation.
 You need concrete metrics that influence your understanding of customers, prospects, and competitors.
 It has to be easy to digest and share with others inside your company, especially executives.

 Market intelligence allows your brand to distinguish itself from competitors and stay ahead of the market.

 Why Is Market Intelligence Important?

-Market intelligence is so important because it can show you possible paths forward.
-You have a number of goals for your business—broad ones, like increase sales, expand into this region, launch a new product—and more specific ones like why a specific planogram performs better or which price to set for a SKU.
+Market intelligence, when done correctly, should show you the right paths forward.
+You have a number of goals for your business—broad ones, like increasing sales, expanding into new regions, or launching a new product—and more specific ones like why a particular planogram performs better or which price to set for a SKU.

 Types of Market Intelligence Data